toolongdontread/Habit-Tracker-Project/README.md

 You have to set ANDROID_HOME and platform-tools in environment variables properly.

-## Open the app in android simulator
+## How to run the app in Android Studio?

 1. Drag the 'rntest2' to desktop first